Justin Herbert Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- Herbert averages 278 passing yards per game in three matchups against the Broncos, 0.5 fewer yards his over/under in Sunday's game.
+- In three matchups against the Broncos, Herbert averaged 278 passing yards per game, 14.5 yards more than his over/under for Sunday.

 - Herbert threw a touchdown pass in each of those contests against the Broncos, and threw multiple TD passes against them three times.

-- This week Herbert will face the NFL's sixth-ranked pass defense (226.3 yards allowed per game).
+- The Broncos are conceding 226.3 passing yards per game this season, the NFL's sixth-ranked pass defense.

-- The Broncos have allowed 18 touchdowns through the air (1.2 per game).
-They are third in the league in that category.
+- The Broncos have given up 18 touchdowns through the air (1.2 per game).
+They are third in the NFL in that category.

 Recent Performances

-- He also ran the ball four times for 15 yards on the ground.
+- He also carried the ball four times for 15 yards on the ground.

-- Herbert has thrown for 847 passing yards over his last three games (282.3 per game) and has a 69.2% completion percentage (72-of-104), throwing six touchdown passes with three interceptions.
+- Herbert has thrown for 847 yards (282.3 ypg) to lead Los Angeles, completing 69.2% of his passes and tossing six touchdown passes and three interceptions over his last three appearances.

-- He's also figured in the ground game, with 50 rushing yards (16.7 ypg) on 13 carries with one rushing touchdown.
+- He also has 50 rushing yards on 13 carries with one touchdown, averaging 16.7 yards per game.

 Herbert's Los Angeles Teammates